Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Introduction

+Finally, we would like to mention that a wealth of quantitative and non-quantitative persistence-like conditions have already been considered in the multi-agent literature devoted to consensus problems in first-order systems with time-varying interaction topologies (see e.g. \cite{BeardRen,Blondel2005,Manfredi2016,Moreau2005,Hendrickx2012,Tang2020}), as well as to design synchronising controls in second-order robot ensembles (see for instance \cite{Dasdemir2014,Maghenem2019}).
+However, to the best of our knowledge, this article is the first one to formulate a persistence condition in terms of the positive-definiteness of the averaged graph-Laplacian generated solely by the communication weights with respect to the variance bilinear form.
+In this regard, it presents the advantage of not incorporating -- either explicitly or implicitly -- any structural assumption on the interaction topology, other than being undirected.
+Moreover, the study of such a condition to perform a strict Lyapunov design for general time-continuous non-linear alignment systems is also new in the literature.

 The structure of the article is the following.
-In Section \ref{section:Consensus}, we introduce our Lyapunov approach by recovering a known result of consensus formation for persistently excited first-order dynamics.
-We then extend this result in Section \ref{section:Flocking} to prove the formation of flocking in a class of Cucker-Smale type systems with strongly interacting kernels in the sense of Hypothesis \ref{hyp:K}, which is the main result of this paper.
+In Section \ref{section:Consensus}, we introduce our Lyapunov approach by recovering a known result of non-uniform exponential consensus formation for persistently excited first-order dynamics.
+We then build on these concepts in Section \ref{section:Flocking} to establish the formation of non-uniform exponential flocking in a class of Cucker-Smale type systems satisfying the strengthened fat tail condition \ref{hyp:K}, which is the main result of this article.
 In Section \ref{section:examp}, we illustrate our persistence condition on a general class of communication weights, and we conclude with some remarks and open perspectives in Section \ref{section:Conclusion}.